linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 1.2 EXCHANGE RATE DEFINITIONS

-Te exchange rate is simply the price of one currency in terms of another, and there are two methods of expressing it:
+The exchange rate is simply the price of one currency in terms of another, and there are two methods of expressing it:

 1. Foreign currency units per unit of the domestic currency: taking the pound sterling as the domestic currency, on 16 December 2020 approximately \ $ 1.35 was required to obtain one pound, that is,